HackersTech/insta-bruteforcer/README.md

 ```
 ## run
 - >sample.txt file

-it is a example of email:pass txt file
+- it is a example of email:pass txt file
-file should be colon : separated
+- file should be colon : separated
+- NO SPACE !!! should be there in the file
 ---
 ### follow on